-Probably Gameplay And Story Segregation - it was implied by Grovyle that just about everyone in the blackened future had gone completely insane, and the human would have had to defend himself against lunatic pokémon, and maybe crazy humans as well.
+Probably Gameplay and Story Segregation—it was implied by Grovyle that just about everyone in the blackened future had gone completely insane, and the human would have had to defend himself against lunatic pokémon, and maybe crazy humans as well.
 The game doesn't say how, but for all we know, he could have also been a very skilled fighter as a human, and perhaps even used weapons, but this is venturing into WMG territory.

 Yeah, Grovyle even mentioned a research team that was working on restoring the future.
-This, to me, suggests that there are scattered colonies of sane pokemon (and possibly humans) while the wild is teaming with Ax-Crazy pokemon (and again, possibly humans).
+This, to me, suggests that there are scattered colonies of sane Pokémon (and possibly humans) while the wild is teaming with Ax-Crazy Pokémon (and again, possibly humans).

 The "but a human in a world of Pokémon can't possibly be a badass fighter!" argument is what doesn't make sense here.
 A normal human being able to fight off Pokémon isn't all that unrealistic, if you go into the situation looking at what's actually shown rather than the exaggerated claims made in half of the Pokédex entries; how much power Pokémon actually have is often VASTLY overestimated.
-In Gold/Silver/Crystal of the main series, Lance's Dragonite (note, this is a high-level trained Pokémon used by the League Champion here! one of the strongest things around, not just some random wild Pokémon out of nowhere!) smacks a Team Rocket grunt with a Hyper Beam at point-blank range and though the guy does get slammed into a wall and can't move afterward (only leaving sometime later when you clear out the Rocket base and all of the grunts vanish), he's still alive and even conscious.
-There's also numerous Black Belt types who talk about sparring with their Pokémon (and Chuck who lifts a giant boulder and then just hauls off and smashes the thing!), and the story in Diamond/Pearl about how a human in the past was able to go around slaughtering Pokémon, apparently with little difficulty, just because he had a sword.
+In Gold/Silver/Crystal of the main series, Lance's Dragonite (note, this is a high-level trained Pokémon used by the League Champion here!
+One of the strongest things around, not just some random wild Pokémon out of nowhere!) smacks a Team Rocket grunt with a Hyper Beam at point-blank range, and though the guy does get slammed into a wall and can't move afterward (only leaving sometime later when you clear out the Rocket base and all of the grunts vanish), he's still alive and even conscious.
+There're also numerous Black Belt-types who talk about sparring with their Pokémon (and Chuck who lifts a giant boulder and then just hauls off and smashes the thing), and the story in Diamond/Pearl about how a human in the past was able to go around slaughtering Pokémon, apparently with little difficulty, just because he had a sword.
 Also remember that there are humans in the Pokémon world who have developed psychic powers, meaning that a fighter wouldn't necessarily be limited to just punches/kicks or using weapons like a real-life human would.
-A human that's actually a trained fighter (not like the ordinary 10-year-olds we see in most of the games) should be fully capable of going up against Pokémon and winning, especially if they're weren't high-end fully-evolved Pokémon (or legendaries.)
+A human that's actually a trained fighter (not like the ordinary 10-year-olds we see in most of the games) should be fully capable of going up against Pokémon and winning, especially if they're not high-end fully-evolved Pokémon (or legendaries.)

 The beginning of Sky's fourth special episode is just odd when I think about it.
 Did Team Charm disguise themselves as statues for no other reason than to ruin the day of the next explorer who managed to make it to the end of the dungeon?